dmarcoux-archives/bureaucrat/README.md

 *With Docker:*

-Run the application with `docker-compose up development`
+1. Start a Docker container with `docker-compose run development`.
+2. Inside the Docker container, run the application with `go run main.go` and follow the instructions provided by the application.

 *Without Docker:*

-Run the application with `go run main.go`
+1. Run the application with `go run main.go` and follow the instructions provided by the application.

 ## Tests

 *With Docker:*

-Run the tests with `docker-compose up test`
+1. Run the tests inside a Docker container with `docker-compose up test`

 *Without Docker:*

-Run the tests with `go test -v ./...`
+1. Run the tests with `go test -v ./...`